 Current Project

-I wanted to make more type this year, so I bought a beautiful daily dotted grid diary from Milligram.
-Each day, I plan to do a Typecooker¹ exercise with a word that describes the day.
-If I like the results, I'll take it into Glyphs² to keep developing.
+This year, I wanted to make more type.
+So I bought a daily dotted grid diary from Milligram.
+Each day, I do a Typecooker¹ exercise based on a word that reflects the day.
+If something clicks, I take it into Glyphs² and keep developing.

-1. What is Typecooker?
-It's an online tool designed by Erik Van Blokland, head of the Type Media Masters program at The Hague.
-It generates random "recipes" for drawing type.
+1 Typecooker is an online tool created by Erik van Blokland (Type Media, The Hague).
+It generates random “recipes” for drawing type.

-2. Glyphs is a typeface design software.
-The interface gives you more control over your letters than Illustrator and makes it easier to output working typefaces.
+2 Glyphs is a type design app.
+It gives more control over individual letters than Illustrator and makes it easier to export working fonts.